hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

-##### 4. torch.optim can do optimization -> we build a nn computational graph using torch.nn, compute gradients using torch.autograd and then feed these into torch.optim to update network parameters
+##### 4. torch.optim can do optimization -> we build a nn computational graph using torch.nn, compute gradients using torch.autograd, and then feed them into torch.optim to update network parameters

 The forth feature is an optimization package (torch.optim) that works in tandem with the NN library.
-This library contains more sophisticated optimizers like Adam, RMSprop, etc. We define an optimizer and pass network parameters and learning rate to it (opt=torch.optim.Adam(model.parameters(), lr=learning_rate)) and then we just call (opt.step()) to do a one step update on our parameters.
+This library contains sophisticated optimizers like Adam, RMSprop, etc. We define an optimizer and pass network parameters and learning rate to it (opt=torch.optim.Adam(model.parameters(), lr=learning_rate)) and then we just call (opt.step()) to do a one step update on our parameters.

 ```python